 - Provide training and technical assistance to attorneys, advocates, and allied professionals on issues impacting immigrant survivors and their children.

 - Assist with other KCSDV duties as assigned.

-Health, dental, life, short- and long-term disability insurance, Section 125 mini-flex plan, and 401K plan contribution.
+Health, dental, life, and long- and short-term disability insurance, Section 125 mini-flex plan, and 401k plan retirement contribution

 Employment Status: 100% full-time, exempt